 A good use case for how ESBs should be used is where you have various web services that you want to expose internally and externally.
 You can host these web services on a ESB as an external interface to allow other Systems/Service to access them.
 If for some reason, the interface of the Web Services changes, you can handle it via the ESB itself by using transformation, so that external services/systems don’t have to change the service interface.
 Your ESB will still be able to receive data required by the previous interface, transform it and call a new interface so that no other system/service will be impacted by the web interface changes.

-- ETL on the other hand has a relatively simple use case selection criteria.
-If you all you want to do is achieve mostly the following functions, this should be your tool of choice:
+ETL has a relatively simple use case selection criteria.
+If you all you want to do is achieve the following functions, this should be your tool of choice:

 - Move and transform data across multiple data sources